Delete Registry Key and Values using Powershell

 Delete registry key using PowerShell script

-Steps to delete a Registry Entry using Powershell
+Delete a Registry Entry using Powershell script

 We will delete the registry entry labeled Status using a PowerShell script.